EMS

 Can a TENS machine fix the cause of pain?

 No. A TENS machine may ease pain for a short time, but it does not fix the cause.
-Ongoing pain needs a check so your care plan can address the main drivers.
+Ongoing or recurring pain needs a proper check so your plan can address the main drivers.

 Is a TENS machine the same as an EMS machine?

-No. TENS usually targets nerves for pain relief.
+No. TENS mainly targets sensory nerves for pain relief.
 EMS makes muscles contract.
-Some units include both modes, so check the label and user guide.
+Some units include both modes, so check the label and mode before use.

 Should I ask a physio before using TENS?

-Yes, especially if pain keeps coming back, feels unusual, or you have a medical device, if you are pregnant, or reduced skin feel.
+Yes, especially if pain keeps coming back, feels unusual, or you have a medical device, pregnancy concerns, reduced skin feeling, or a complex health history.
 A physio can help with safe use.

 What to Do Next

 If pain is limiting movement, a TENS machine may help you feel more comfortable while you work on recovery.
-Ongoing pain still needs a proper check.
+Use it as support, not as your whole plan.

-If you are unsure whether TENS is suitable, book a physio appointment.
-Your physio can explain safe use, pad set-up, and how TENS may fit into your plan.
+If you are unsure whether TENS is suitable, book a physiotherapy appointment.
+Your physiotherapist can explain safe pad placement, settings, and how TENS may fit into your treatment plan.

 Book your appointment – 24/7